mesa package

 Bases: object

-Simplest scheduler; activates agents one at a time, in the order they were added.
+A simple scheduler that activates agents one at a time, in the order they were added.

-Create a new, empty BaseScheduler.
+Create a new BaseScheduler.

-add(agent: Agent) None[source]
+add(agent: Agent) None[source]#

 Add an Agent object to the schedule.